Monday, October 24, 2016

 And more graffiti

-The Columbus Monument marks the foot of La Rambla, so we joined many others to wander its length until we reached the heart of the Gothic Quarter.
-The plan was for a more thorough investigation of an area chosen by the Carthaginians (Hannibal’s father, Hamilcar Barca) in 230 BC to settle*.
-Romans followed, naming the town Barcino.
-At least we can see obvious remains of their settlement.
+The Columbus Monument marks the foot of La Rambla, so we joined many others to wander its length until we reached the heart of the Gothic Quarter, thankfully unscathed.
+La Rambla is said to be pickpocket central!

-Turning off Carrer de Ferran, (sadly not noticing Palau Guell, Gaudi’s first commission by the wealthy arts patron) into Placa de Sant Jaume, we looked for remains of the old Roman forum.
+Turning off Carrer de Ferran, (sadly not noticing Palau Guell, Gaudi’s first commission by his wealthy arts patron) into Placa de Sant Jaume, we looked for remains of the old Roman forum.
 Now, it’s a square busy with visitors admiring Barcelona’s 14th c Town Hall.
 Opposite is the Palau de la Generalita, another magnificent palace.
 Adorned with a sculpture of St George, Catalonia’s Patron Saint, this has been the city’s seat of government since 1403.

 The Cathedral draws crowds